Shelli Yoder: 2016 Congressional campaign

 In August 2015, Yoder announced that she would run again for the same seat in the U.S. House of Representatives.
 Young was not running for reelection, instead opting to run for Indiana's open U.S. Senate seat.
 Yoder was defeated by Republican businessman Trey Hollingsworth in the 2016 general election.

 Indiana State Senate

 In June 2020, Yoder won the Democratic Primary for Indiana State Senate district 40, securing a landslide of approximately 80% of the vote.
 She defeated the Indiana Democratic State Party Chairman, John Zody.
-She was elected on November 3, 2020 and was sworn in on November 17, 2020.
+She was elected on November 3, 2020, and was sworn in on November 17, 2020.
 In November 2022, Yoder was elected by the Democratic caucus to serve as the assistant leader.
+Yoder was selected as Senate Minority Leader after accusations of sexual harassment came against Greg Taylor.

 Personal life

 Yoder married Josh Perry, a professor at Indiana University Bloomington.
 They have three children and live in Bloomington.

 In April 2019, Yoder's daughter Oakley made international headlines, when the daughter was bit by a venomous snake on a camping trip in Illinois.
 Oakley was flown by helicopter to a nearby hospital and treated with anti-venom drugs.
 But although she was in the hospital for less than 24 hours, Shelli Yoder and her husband Josh received a hospital bill for $142,938.
 This included a bill for $55,577 for the helicopter and the cost of $68,172 for the various venom antidotes.

 In May 2020, Vanderbilt Divinity School recognized Yoder as one of their top three most distinguished alumni for the year, recognizing her for her work at the First United Church of Bloomington, in addition to her achievements in public service.